corkiejp/corkiejp.github.io/ATProtoViewer/readme.md

 - **Full PWA Support**
   - Installable on mobile/home screen
   - Service worker caching for fast reloads
+  - Installable as a PWA for a native app-like experience.
+  - Requires an internet connection for all content and browsing.
+  - No offline browsing of posts or feeds.

 - **Zero Authentication Required**
   - View public profiles, posts, likes, follows
   - Search handles/DIDs directly

 - **Advanced Features**
   - **Feed & List Viewer** (supports custom algorithms)
   - DID ↔ Handle resolution
   - **Bookmark Manager** with editing
   - **List Member Browser** with avatars
   - Post viewer with nested replies

 - **Privacy First**
   - No tracking
   - No server-side processing